Ravy-LFL/GlycoFreq/README.md

   - About the *topology*: To make the computation faster, it is possible to use the topology file with only the protein and carbohydrates.
 Without the solvant.

   - About the *trajectory* : If the topology have no solvant, be sure that you also removed it in the trajectory file (with `gmx trjconv` for example).
-Also, if the use have replicas, you concatenate the trajectory files.
+Also, if the user have replicas, it is possible to concatenate the trajectory files.

 ## Outputs.